Running Shoes VS Hiking Boots

 As far as how light your backpack should be before you can safely switch to running shoes, there’s really no magic number.
 It’s totally a personal preference thing.

 There are those out there that still swear by boots and that’s totally fine.
 If you feel more comfortable in boots, do your thing.
 That’s fine by me and I certainly won’t judge you.
+In fact, we put together our Best Hiking Boots for Men and Women lists just for you!

 I summited snowy mountains, forded icy rivers, crossed miles of snow-covered trail, navigated massive scree fields, and hiked for weeks in the rain.
 I did all those things in running shoes and I’d still do it the exact same way.